 “M” Maggie Textile #02-1076/78 & #02-1124 Family-owned and managed, Maggie Textiles has a few stalls spread out over this floor.
 They each carry different types of fabric #02-1076/78 – a lot of chiffon, georgette and jacquard & #02-1124- men’s shirting and suiting.

 Teoh Huat Textiles #02-1144 — Want to make a nice suit for yourself?
-Expect lots of executive fabrics for suits, shirts and even an organic cotton section to surprise you!
+Expect lots of executive fabrics for suits, shirts and even an organic cotton/ modal jersey section to surprise you!
 Prices are attractive and expect even nice quality shirting at $12/yard.
+And yes, they sell quite a good variety of Denim fabrics right outside their store too!

 HABERDASHERY & NOTIONS